AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 Note  :  Actual Code in `band_projection_QE.py` statrts after line number 1230, before which are the definitions, which should not be played with, in case of discrepencies, please contact me via commenting in this repository with your input code ( if possible ).

 Note  :  Wannier Window plotting is also supported due to my current work in it.
 Examples are in Spin_Orbit\Pt.
+All datas extracted from Quantum Espresso Outputs are exported in MATLAB .mat format by Default.
+This enables plotting the graphs in MATLAB as well.

 #### It is highly recomended to go through all the example file's inputs and `band_projection_QE.py` for each of them before running it for your material.